 In addition, when our Senior Executives receive Annual Stock Awards or the cash equivalent as described above, we contribute the awards to the Active Deferred Compensation Plan on our Senior Executives' behalf, and such contributions constitute unvested discretionary contributions.
-The investment tracking options under the two deferred compensation plans are similar to the investment options under our 401(k) Plan.
-These investment tracking options are described in greater detail in the section of this Proxy Statement entitled "Non-Qualified Deferred Compensation Plans."
+The investment tracking options are described in greater detail in the section of this Proxy Statement entitled "Non-Qualified Deferred Compensation Plans".
 Performance Shares, when awarded, will not be placed into the Active Deferred Compensation Plan.